githubjacky/auto-EPU/README.md

 ```

 ## Denoise
 We utilize the package [llm-research](https://github.com/githubjacky/llm-research/tree/main) built on top of the LangChain framework to interact with OpenAI API.
-The llm-research package will log predictions using [MLflow](https://github.com/mlflow/mlflow)
+The llm-research package will log predictions using [MLflow](https://github.com/mlflow/mlflow).
+We choose this package because it provide a easy-to-use API to generate structured outputs and adopt few-shot prompting strategy.
+We' ve inspected the implementation carefully.
+Notice that you can use your own dataset to follow instructions below.
 1. add your OpenAI API key in the file .env.example and reanme it as .env
 2. modify the configuration file `config/model/openai.yaml`
 3. run the command: